Healthy Homes Assessment Bluff Hill

 Bluff Hill Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement for all Bluff Hill and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory throughout Bluff Hill and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate compliance with any Healthy Homes Standards that apply or will be in force to their rental properties.
+• Property managers and landlords must keep records of their conformance with any Healthy Homes Standard that apply or will be in force throughout the tenancy period of their rental properties.

-• Property managers and private landlords have to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.
+• Private landlords and property managers are required to ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes